China needs more users for "freely usable" yuan after IMF nod

 Central bankers also remain to be convinced and have yet to significantly crank up their yuan reserves.

-"Once the currency becomes one of the currencies in the basket ... it is a huge responsibility on the part of the government to ensure the currency will be stable, and the economy will be open, to deserve the status," Ji Liqun, president-designate of the China-led Asian Infrastructure Investment Bank (AIIB) told a press conference on Tuesday.
+"Once the currency becomes one of the currencies in the basket, I will say, it is a huge responsibility on the part of the government to ensure the currency will be stable, and the economy will be open, to deserve the status of an international reserve currency," said Ji Liqun, president-designate of the China-led Asian Infrastructure Investment Bank (AIIB), during a press conference on Tuesday.

 But combining openness with stability has been a struggle in 2015.
 As China has lowered domestic interest rates to support growth, the yuan fell and capital fled.